 Lack of advertisement and marketing of your home

-Gone are the days of a simple classified ad and an image in the newspaper or estate agent’s window.
-If you’re putting your property on the market using a traditional or online agent then it’s important to double check that your property is being marketed as widely and as well as possible.
+Gone are the days of a simple classified ad and an image in the newspaper or estate agent’s window being sufficient to sell a house.
+If you’re putting your property on the market using a high street or online agent then it’s important to double-check that your property is being marketed as widely and as well as possible.
 Ensure your property is listed online, in a variety of places such as Zoopla and Rightmove, as well as on your chosen estate agent’s site.
 The listing should include top quality imagery and as a bonus, you could even include a virtual tour of the home.
-This may come at a cost, but your estate agent may be able to help you with this.
+This may come at a cost, but your estate agent might be able to help you with this.

 Working with a poor estate agent